tum-ens/EnTiSe/README.rst

 Direct Method Access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For working with individual methods directly:
+For more granular access you can work with the methods directly:

 .. code-block:: python